 Test Case

-Definition | The fundamental unit representing a single test scenario that can be executed independently.
-It consists of a .http file and optional supporting scripts that define setup, execution, and validation of API tests.
+| Definition | The fundamental unit representing a single test scenario that can be executed independently.
+It consists of either a .http file with optional supporting scripts (multi-file format) or a .tp file (single-file format) that define setup, execution, and validation of API tests.
 Test cases can be grouped into a collection. |

-Purpose | Encapsulates a single test scenario (not only) for isolated execution. |
+| Purpose | Encapsulates a single test scenario (not only) for isolated execution. |

-Example Usage | Request File of a Complete Test Case |
+| Example Usage | Request File of a Complete Test Case |

 Structure